tqtifnypmb/huntaway/README.md

 ```

 ### Thread safety
-- Response should be thread-safe
+- Response is thread-safe
-- HTTPClient should be thread-safe, unless you're using *singleton* mode
+- HTTPClient is thread-safe, unless you're using *singleton* mode
 - Request is **not** thread-safe